Ziyad-Hassan/Owasp-juice/README.md

 Key Findings

 Critical Vulnerabilities Identified:

+i.
 Vulnerable to enumeration attacks.

+ii.
 Susceptible to brute-force attacks due to the absence of rate-limiting.

-     Reflective XSS vulnerabilities in the product search feature. injection vulnerabilities in application forms.
+iii.
+Reflective XSS vulnerabilities in the product search feature.

+iv.
+SQL injection vulnerabilities in application forms.

 Impact:

 These vulnerabilities can lead to unauthorized administrative access, data theft, and exploitation of the application.

-### Summary of Recommendations
+Summary of Recommendations

 Implement rate-limiting and CAPTCHA mechanisms.

 Validate and sanitize user inputs to prevent XSS and SQL injection attacks.

 Restrict access to sensitive paths and randomize admin URLs.